abrowne2/cpp_efficiency/README.md

 # cpp_efficiency
 This plugin works for Sublime Text.
-When you save your file and it is cpp code, it will attempt to compile the single file.
+When you save your file and it is cpp code, it will attempt to compile the file.

 ## useful info
 * Useful for debugging small projects / files.